-My practice has consistently been anchored in creative collaboration and in finding new pathways to connect.
+My process has consistently been anchored in creative collaboration and in finding new pathways to connect.
 I work collaboratively and invite people to invest in the process, providing them with a platform to be creative with ideas and material I introduce, their subsequent evolution, as well as embracing new ideas offered in response.
 The nature of collaborative research, the relationships and the negotiations involved, how they influence each other and what the connecting components are or could be, are all questions I continually explore.
 I value taking the time to listen, discuss and critically reflect with my collaborators alone and in group discussion.
 Collaboration enables me to notice, question and challenge my own habitual methods and tendencies.

 My initial approach is to set parameters (structural and spatial) working with the moving body to develop systems, devising scores, sets of instructions built on imagery, text, emotional states and abstract representations.
 Together we construct and agree on a series of rules and then give ourselves opportunities in which to break them.
 The permeability of the body within these tasks interests me, the adaptations and the drama inherent in its materiality, fascinates me.
 I often find it is through these means that an underlying narrative emerges.